nilabhnahideka/nilabhnahideka/README.md

 - 👋 Hi, I’m Nilabh deka I am currently pursuing my Master's In Applied Computer Science at SRH Hochschule Heidelberg
-- 👀 I’m interested in Web Development and Frontend
+- 👀 I’m interested in Machine Learning, Web Development and Frontend
 - 🌱 I’m currently learning React, Angular, TypeScript & JavaScript
 - 💞️ I’m looking to collaborate on any project with react, angular & TypeScript.
 - 💬 Ask me about React or any web development related stuff .